Manufactured and Mobile Home Loans

 - Interest rates are higher, so your payment and interest costs will be higher than if you use an equivalent real property loan.

-Manufactured home dealers and specialized lenders commonly offer chattel loans, and the U.S. Census Bureau found that 80 percent of new manufactured homes in 2015 were titled as personal property.
+Manufactured home dealers and specialized lenders commonly offer chattel loans.
+The U.S. Census Bureau found that many new manufactured homes are titled as personal property.
 But some lenders offer both personal property loans and real estate loans.
 Speak with several lenders, and ask about the pros and cons of titling a home as real estate instead of personal property.

 Government Loan Programs